Segment Information

 In addition, SEJ is taking steps to implement the 7NOW delivery service on a nation scale.
 This involves building a system for national expansion and enhancing other initiatives, such as promoting the 7NOW App to a wider audience.

 Furthermore, in order to meet diverse customer needs, SEJ has launched the SIP* store, a new concept store, on February 29, 2024.
 At this stage, potential customer needs are identified, paving the way for the introduction of products and services aligned with these needs to other stores.
+Based on the results of this initiative, we began testing the service at about 20 stores in Saitama Prefecture from January 2025 with a view to expanding the service in the future, and the service has been well received.
+Based on the results of this review, we will aim to improve profitability by expanding the service.

 * Refers to a partnership (dubbed “SIP”) between SEJ and Ito-Yokado Co., Ltd. (“IY”).

-In Overseas convenience store operations, revenues from operations amounted to ¥6,968,754 million (109.6% year on year), and operating income amounted to ¥156,940 million (67.9% year on year).
+In Overseas convenience store operations, revenues from operations amounted to ¥9,170,782 million (107.7% year on year), and operating income amounted to ¥216,248 million (71.7% year on year).

 In North America, 7-Eleven, Inc. (“SEI”) is pursuing sustained business growth and enhanced capital efficiency in the context of a tough consumer spending environment, particularly among lower-and middle-income earners whose desire to save on food and other necessities has become even stronger.
 Also, there is a growing polarization of consumption due to a decline in labor incomes, which is a result of challenging employment conditions, as well as inflationary pressures and high interest rates.
 To this end, SEI has promoted four measures: Enhance Proprietary Products (including value offers), Accelerate Digital & Delivery, Improve Efficiencies and Cost leadership, and Grow and Enhance Store Network.